emilianomaccaferri/nginx-jwk/README.md

 # nginx-jwk

-A NGINX/NJS module for JWT authentication with JWK
+A PoC NGINX/NJS module for JWT authentication with JWK